 While this is the perfect opportunity to make changes to your lifestyle, get ready for retirement, find a new hobby, or whatever else you may now have free time for, it can still feel challenging.
 If it feels a little overwhelming to focus on yourself as you’re dealing with high school graduations and dorm room shopping sprees, we’ve got three simple questions to help you get started.

 What do you want to do with your time?

 The first big question to ask yourself is simple.
 What are you going to do with all your free time?

-When it comes to managing empty nest syndrome, some people may immediately think of hobbies, television shows or catching up on sleep to cope with feelings of loneliness or sadness.
+Parenthood may no longer be your primary job or priority as your youngest child embarks on their own journey, leaving you with more time than you’ve had in years.
+So now what?
+When it comes to managing the symptoms of empty nest syndrome, some people may immediately think of hobbies, television shows or catching up on sleep to cope with feelings of loneliness or sadness.
 Other people may feel obligated to fill their empty hours with new responsibilities, such as spending more time with their own parents.
 If you’re not careful, you’ll spend your extra hours staring at social media — or becoming that parent who can’t stop checking in with their adult children.